Skip to main content

 This Mexican-Fusion poutine recipe was so much fun to prepare!
 The motivation behind it was to participate in a fun YouTube collab, the great Poutine Cook Off!
 I recommend you check out the video recipe at the bottom of the post to not only see my recipe, but the awesome poutine recipe by my fellow YouTuber Andrea Cooks at Home (and subscribe to her too!)

-Ingredients for Mexican Poutine
+Ingredients for Mexican Fusion Poutine

 Let’s break down the ingredients we’ll need for our poutine.
 The full ingredient list with measurements can be found in the PRINTABLE RECIPE CARD at the bottom of this post!